-Compliance and monitoring is essential in controlling building development and outdoor advertisements to conserve the special qualities of the Lake District.
+Compliance and enforcement are essential in controlling works and advertisements to conserve the special qualities of the Lake District.

 We are committed to the principles of good enforcement including: clear standards, openness, helpfulness, proportionality and consistency.
 We have adopted the central and local government Concordat on Good Enforcement (PDF) for the Lake District, which sets out our approach to this area of our work.

 If you think a breach of planning control is taking place, please email firstname.lastname@example.org with the following information:

 You can use our Compliance Concern Form (Word document).

 We receive over 300 allegations of breaches of planning control each year.
 Our small team has been working remotely throughout the pandemic and providing a full range of planning services.
 Over recent months the capacity of the team has been very significantly reduced by caring responsibilities as a result of schools being closed and for various medical reasons unrelated to the pandemic.
 We have suspended discretionary services in order to safeguard the core statutory decision making function.
 We will continue to take enforcement action when it is in the public interest, although many new investigations will take significantly longer than usual.

 Almost 40% of complaints we received in 2016/17 did not involve breaches of planning control.

 Identified breaches of planning control can be tackled in a number of ways.
 We have discretion to take enforcement action, when it is expedient to do so having regard to the development plan (our policies) and any other material considerations (including the National Planning Policy Framework).